UNGlobalPlatform/geomesa/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on AWS for development and testing purposes.

 ![Geomesa/Geoserver Demonstration](https://github.com/UNGlobalPlatform/geomesa/blob/master/docs/geomesa-example.png?raw=true)